Floating Button

 At the same time, the analysts believe UOL could face slower growth amid softer macroeconomic fundamentals.

-UOL, up 17.9% year to date, is one of the top performers among the Singapore listcos.
+UOL, up 17.9% year to date, is one of the top performers among Singapore-listed companies.
 It is also tipped to be one of the key beneficiaries of the EQDP inflows.
-The inflows are now expected to moderate with greater risk of profit taking on the back of geopolitical tensions.
+The inflows are now expected to moderate amid heightened geopolitical tensions, with a greater risk of profit-taking.

-In addition, Khi and Song believe UOL will see residential sales in 2026 slowing to $2 billion to $3 billion, down from the $5 billion achieved in 2025.
+In addition, Khi and Song believe UOL’s residential sales will slow to $2 billion to $3 billion in 2026, down from the $5 billion achieved in 2025.

-“While we continue to expect a 10% three-year earnings CAGR (compound annual growth rate), this slows from the 49% growth in FY2025,” they write in a separate report, also dated March 16.
+“While we continue to expect a 10% three-year earnings CAGR, this slows from the 49% growth in FY2025,” they write in a separate report, also dated March 16.

 “The heightened risk environment could slow asset monetisation via REITs or funds,” they add.
 “Amid softer macro fundamentals and fading momentum factors, we see the stock as more fairly valued at current levels.”